nestordemeure/deepcube/README.md

     - IDA*:
         - deal with fact that length of path might be longer than actual length of solution
     - best first search
-        - introduce random tie-break in minimum to avoid loops
+        - introduce random tie-break in minimum to avoid loops?
     - breath first search
         - modify vector in place to decrease memory use
         - check for solve *when creating a child* in order to gain one level of depth with no additional memory use